Giovanni Goccione

 Giovanni Enrico Goccione (???? – 6 December 1952) was an Italian footballer who played as midfielder.

 Career

 Goccione was an employee at the Società Assicurazioni Incendi in Turin.
 He played for Juventus for 11 seasons.
 Goccione played his first game with Juventus in a 1–1 draw against Torinese.
 Goccione was the team's capitain in the 1904–05 season, where they won Juventus' first league.
 Goccione's last game with Juventus was in a 1–1 against Torino on 10 December 1911.
-Goccione made in his career 37 appearences and three goals.
+Goccione made in his career 37 appearances and three goals.